Everything you need to know about buying the best wireless adapter for your custom PC

-The next step up is to buy a wireless network card that you have to plug in to your motherboard.
-Less convenient overall than getting a USB dongle, especially if you're adding this to an already-assembled PC as you'll have to go in to your case and carefully install it on your motherboard (and sometimes it may not fit as other parts may get in the way, or you might not have a spare PCI/PCI-E slot, etc).
+The next step up is to buy a wireless network card that you have to install in a spare PCIe (PCI Express) slot on your motherboard.
+This is less convenient overall than getting a USB dongle, especially if you're adding this to an already-assembled PC as you'll have to go in to your case and carefully install it on your motherboard (and sometimes it may not fit as other parts may get in the way, or you might not have a spare PCI-E slot, etc).

-However, getting a wireless adapter card is definitely not a hassle at all if you buy one when building a brand new PC build, as it's just one extra little easy step in the hardware installation process, and you can ensure that the adapter you buy is compatible with all your parts (and that you have the spare PCI/PCI-E slot to accommodate it) before building your computer.
-Also, in 2019 a wireless network adapter card will typically be with a PCI-Express connection (as PCI is the older style).
+However, getting a wireless adapter card is definitely not a hassle at all if you buy one when building a brand new PC build, as it's just one extra little easy step in the hardware installation process, and you can ensure that the adapter you buy is compatible with all your parts (and that you have the spare PCI-E slot to accommodate it) before building your computer.

 A USB adapter is going to be cheaper in general, and is more convenient as mentioned.
 They may also be good enough in terms of signal strength, and a decent USB model will allow for fast-enough speeds to match a good router.